krlmlr/plogr/README.md

 #> plogr_demo@8: test 2
 ```

-Nothing happens before we actually initialize the logger.
+Nothing is printed before we actually initialize the logger.
 Because it is initialized to the `info` level, the debug log message is not shown, and only "test 2" comes through.